BlenderCN-Org/earlyman/README.md

 engage in a hunt.

 Map mode may also allow you to set your band stance: defensive, migratory, sneak attack.
 These stances affect what initiative levels you will have entering into combat mode and may also provide other benefits or liablities.
+Possibly your line of sight and range of visible terrain is influcenced by what stance you are in, and what level of wisdom your vangaurd has.

+The map is directly overhead, you tap on the screen to set a new destination.
+While the band is moving you may open stat menus as overlays because movement is not immediate.

+TODO:

+1. Should there be waypoints we move between, like FFT?
+With options to engage or be engaged by neighboring bands.
+This does make it neater.

+2. What kind of gates are there to stop you from visiting every waypoint?
+Well.. possibly having enough water and food to make it between certain nodes..
+You might need to discover meat salting before you can take long journeys, and you might need to have a larger band to cross certain deserts.
+Or maybe domesticated animals.

+3.

 ## Camp Mode